Caroline Aherne: The Fast Show

+She joined The Fast Show in January 1994, when the series had not been given a title.
+Filming would begin in March 1994.
+The first broadcast was on Tuesday 27 September 1994.

+Between 1994 and 2004 she appeared alongside Paul Whitehouse and Charlie Higson in The Fast Show, where her characters included "Our Janine", a teenage mum with a unique world outlook; Renée, the endlessly chattering Northern wife of hen-pecked Roy; Checkout Girl, a simple and chatty young supermarket employee; and Chanel 9 meteorologist Poula Fisch, whose weather forecasts invariably included the word "Scorchio!"

 The Royle Family

 Aherne's most popular creation is the situation comedy The Royle Family, which she co-created and wrote with Cash, and directed in its third series.
+The series was being written by August 1996, to start production in 1997.

 The programme ran for three series from 1998 to 2000.
 Aherne starred alongside Ricky Tomlinson and Sue Johnston, as their daughter Denise Royle.
 The show was a commercial and critical success, and ran for three series with a total of 20 episodes as well as five one-offs made for showing at Christmas.
 After a 2000 spoof documentary with Cash entitled Back Passage to India, Aherne said The Royle Family would end in December 2000 after a Christmas special, and that she would not appear on television again, although she would continue to write.
 Aherne received BAFTAs for Best Sitcom in 2000 and 2007, and she won the BAFTA for Best Comedy Performance in 2000.
 She was nominated for directing in 2001.